 The City of Unley is known for its wide, tree lined streets.

-Over Spring/Summer 2017, we are using tree tags to highlight the benefits of trees and increase our community’s awareness of the value of trees.
+Council are using tree tags to highlight the benefits of trees and increase awareness of their value to the community.

-Each tag has information specific to that tree such as its species name, height, ability to remove pollution from the air and more.
+Each tag has information specific to its tree such as species name, height, ability to remove pollution from the air and more.

 There are 80 tags spread across the following six locations:

-Please head on out and find some tags, hug some trees and learn about all the wonderful things our park trees provide us!
+Please head out and find some tags and learn about the wonderful things our park trees provide us!

 A risk assessment of the trees at Ridge Park was recently undertaken, and while we were there we ran the information through i-Tree Eco assessment to learn more about how our trees benefit the park and the ecosystem services they provide.

 View the full Ridge Park Tree Report on the i-Tree website.

 The City of Unley recognises the important contribution trees and vegetation make to the community.

 These assets support flora and fauna, address the impacts of climate change, add character to our streetscapes and increase property values.